 Creative expression is “Art from the Heart”, and requires no prior artistic training or skill level.
-We’ll be creating a hand-made journal on the first day, where you can record what the rest of the week will bring your way.
-Then, using some local materials found on walks and hikes, along with studio materials that are provided for you, you’ll make a spirit wand, mandala, dream catcher and a personal shrine.
+We’ll be creating a hand-made journal on the first 2 days where you can record what the rest of the week will bring your way.
+Then, using some local materials found on walks and hikes, along with studio materials that are provided for you, you’ll make a spirit wand, a personal shrine, a painted mandala rock, and a SoulCollage® card.

 And what are these, you might ask?
 Keep reading!

 You’ll discover your own expressive, artistic style and develop and enhance your creative process in guided studio sessions involving a variety of art materials.
 What is your unique creative voice?
 Let’s find out, and spend time encouraging it to blossom.

 Come explore the area, explore art-making, and explore your Self.

 This retreat is designed to invigorate your artistic senses and help you find new ways to relax and renew.
 You will feel welcomed and encouraged to explore your creative side.
 Your imagination and sleeping “inner artist” will awake and delight you.
 And you will be given tools to continue your exploration of the arts when you return home.